Bereavement Leave by State — Guide for 2025

 Step #4: Keep your colleagues in the loop

-State Bereavement Leave Laws and Legislation 2024
+State Bereavement Leave Laws 2025

 State | Eligible employers and employees | Number of days offered | Qualifying reason for taking bereavement leave | Paid or unpaid bereavement leave | Needed documentation |